bookofproofs/bookofproofs.github.io/_sources/history/19th-century/freundlich.md

 5. Developed mathematical tools to analyse temperature and current movements in interior oceans.
 6. Co-founded the Royal Society Wolfson Fund, a grant-making organisation dedicated to advancing the understanding of mathematics and its applications.

-Born 29 May1885, Biebrich, Germany.
+Born 29 May 1885, Biebrich, Germany.
 Died 24 July 1964, Wiesbaden, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Freundlich/)